-To reduce congestion on eastbound I-580, BATA is working to convert the right shoulder to a third freeway lane from the Sir Francis Drake Blvd. on-ramp in Marin County to the Marine Street (Richmond Parkway/Point Richmond) exit in Contra Costa County.
+To reduce congestion on eastbound I-580, BATA and its partners converted the right shoulder to a third freeway lane from the Sir Francis Drake Blvd. on-ramp in Marin County to the Marine Street (Richmond Parkway/Point Richmond) exit in Contra Costa County.

 To provide a bike/pedestrian link between the two counties, BATA plans to establish a path on the north side of I-580, including the upper deck of the Richmond-San Rafael Bridge, with concrete barriers to separate bicyclists and pedestrians from westbound freeway traffic.

 Both initiatives are designed to be four-year pilot projects.
-Construction began in early 2017, with completion of the third eastbound traffic lane slated for April 2018.
+Construction began in early 2017, with and the third eastbound traffic lane opened in April 2018.

 MTC and the Association of Bay Area Governments in September 2015 approved amendments to the long-range Plan Bay Area and the short-range Transportation Improvement Program that cleared the way for the next phases of design and environmental review.